keiichicom/dslinux/README.md

 Build Instructions:

 Note: I am having trouble with the github source tree not matching my local, so the build may not work.
+So instead of doing a git clone, please download only this file instead for now: dslinux-backup.tar.gz , create a folder called dslinux and unpack the contents of the file to that directory.

 You need to first setup a VM with Debian Wheezy 7.11.0 i386 version and use that for your build.